kaul-vineet/DriveSafe/README.md

 That is what we have tried to achieve in this submission.

+### There are 4 parts to the setup, fron setup to test.
+They might look complicated but everything is point & click configuration.

 ## Step 1: Deploy Salesforce application.

 - Click on the button below to install the DriveSafe application package.
 The Salesforce Org should be Enterprise and above.